skypilot-org/skypilot/examples/distributed-pytorch/README.md

 ### Using normal `torchrun`

-The following command spawn 2 nodes with 2 L4 GPU each.
+The following command will spawn 2 nodes with 2 L4 GPU each:

 `sky launch -c train.yaml`